jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 setTouchLEDColor(touchLED, colorNone);
 ```

 is actually correct.
-It seems that green is there
+It seems that green is displayed
 while the robot is moving forward, then will be set
 to none.
-When this command

-`setTouchLEDColor(touchLED, colorNone);`

-is placed as the first line inside `Repeat Forever`,
-then the green light will not be displayed while the robot
-is moving forward.
+The `forward` command hangs the diplayed color a little
+bit before being set to none.

+In case the set color command is placed
+inside `if`, when testing it, before the program is run,
+there must be the touch input because in less than
+a second, `if` will return either true or false
+based on its test and
+will just skip the commands inside `if` when
+it evaluates to false.